Kvorlik/cmis-labs/README.md

 Projects in this repo requires Java 11 or greater and Apache Maven 3.6 or greater.

 ### Build and run
-To build a laboratory work, enter following command if the root directory:
+To build a laboratory work, enter following command in the work's directory:
 `mvn package`.

-To run builded project, enter `java -jar target/[name].jar` in the root directory,
+To run builded project, enter `java -jar target/[name].jar` in the work's directory,
 where `[name]` is name of the target `.jar` file.